Skip to main content

 If You're Considering a Church Microschool

-This guide is specifically about promoting TEFA applications even if you're undecided.
-But if you ARE considering a church microschool, see our full guide: Starting a Church-Based Microschool
+This guide focuses on helping families navigate the TEFA process.
+If you ARE considering a church microschool, see our full guide: Starting a Church-Based Microschool

-The more families in your congregation who have TEFA funding, the more viable any future microschool becomes.
+The more families in your congregation who were approved for TEFA, the more viable a church microschool becomes.